 Sage 100 Contractor’s focus on small and medium-sized businesses also means that its cost is relatively affordable compared to more comprehensive solutions on the market.
 Companies should contact Sage for precise information about pricing structure.
 For businesses, just looking for a cloud-only accounting solution from Sage, Sage Intacct Construction could also be a good option to consider.

-Between Sage 100 Contractor’s strong array of essential accounting features and the ease of implementing and transitioning from a general accounting system, we recommend Sage 100 Contractor as the Best for Midsize Contractors.
+Between Sage 100 Contractor’s strong array of essential accounting features and the ease of implementing and transitioning from a general accounting system, we recommend Sage 100 Contractor as the Best Accounting Software for Midsize Contractors.

-Quickbooks (Best for Small Contractors)
+Quickbooks (Best Small Contractor Accounting Software)

 While Quickbooks isn’t specifically for construction accounting, they do offer enough capabilities with their general accounting modules that small contractors can use their software.
 Quickbooks is much less expensive than the other software on this list and might be a good fit for companies with a smaller number of employees and projects who usually have predictable job costs.
 Quickbooks offers two tiers of pricing:

 - Plus – $35 for the first three months and then $70 per month after.

 - Advanced – $75 for the first three months and then $150 per month after.

 Advanced offers more capabilities like batching invoices and bills, automating workflows, and on-demand training for the software.
 Payroll is an additional feature that can be added on for $22.50 flat with $4 per employee per month for Core, $37.50 flat with $8 per employee per month for Premium, and $62.50 flat with $10 per employee per month for Elite.
 With Plus, a customer can have five users included in the monthly fee, although up to 25 additional users can be bought as the company scales up.
 For small companies, that should be more than enough to cover the employees who need to access the software.